thebalditect/url-shortner/README.md

 # url-shortner

-This repository contains sample for a production ready url shortner
+This repository contains sample for a production ready url shortner project.

 ## Convetional Commit